IN CONVERSATION

 There are two ways to eat consciously.
 First, you have to figure out everything about everything you eat, which is very tedious.
 The other is to eat locally, where you know how the farmer grows the food.
 Food responsibility and freedom require knowing where your food comes from and how it is produced.

-What advice would you give to young people who are bombarded with messages to consume and discard?
+What advice would you offer to young people who face constant messages encouraging them to consume and discard without thought?

 You talk about reclaiming knowledge.
 How can women reclaim knowledge when they cannot own their thinking?

 The point is that a patriarchal system would like to shut women out, but women have not stopped thinking.
-All the movements I have worked on within more than 40 years of activism have been women-led.
+All the movements I have worked on over the past 40 years of activism have been women-led.
 Women began the Chipko movement in the Himalayas to stop logging.
 Or when women of Bhopal were still fighting against the toxic pollution caused by Union Carbide, which is now Dow.
 So everywhere, women are very, very active.

 Your presence agitates men.
 Dr Shiva, is your knowledge a threat?